-If you happen to get a response via Perfmon utility & from the collector debugger, but you get an error similar to "Object Not Found" when you attempt to view a counter, please attempt the below counter repairs:
+If you happen to get a response via Perfmon utility and from the collector debug console, but you get an error similar to "Object Not Found" when you attempt to view a counter, try repairing the counters with the following commands:

 - cd c:\windows\system32

 - lodctr /R